 Essential info: Trailriders, situated in the carpark at the trail head offers full day bike rental for €35.
 All of the trails are fully marked and graded from green to black in the same way that ski slopes are.

-3. Go an overnight adventure on a deserted island
+16. Go on an overnight adventure on a deserted island, Co Sligo

 Made famous by the poetry of W.B.
 Yeats, Lough Gill in Co Sligo holds a very special place in my heart.
 As a child, I spent two weeks of every summer at an outdoor activity camp just outside Sligo.
 Once during that two weeks, we were sent to Church Island situated in the middle of Lough Gill.
 We were tasked with choosing our mode of transport to the island (I soon learned that a kayak was a better option than the swim), building a shelter for ourselves and cooking our own food.
 It was absolutely fantastic.